Rapid numerical solutions for the Mukhanov-Sasaki equation: Results

 Using the notation of \citet{Hergt2}, power spectra are phenomenologically characterized by three parameters: \begin{description} \item[$N_*$] $e$-folds between the moment the pivot scale $k_*$ exits the horizon and the end of inflation, \item[$N_\dagger$] $e$-folds between the start of inflation and the horizon exit of pivot scale, \item[$N_0$] $e$-folds between the time that initial conditions are set and the end of inflation. \end{description} We initialise the perturbation variables in the mode \cref{eq:MS_R,eq:MS_t} using Bunch-Davies vacuum initial conditions, and for demonstration purposes choose $N_\dagger=7$, $N_*=55$ and $N_0=63.1$.
 The resultant power spectra can be seen in \cref{fig:power}, and are divided into three regions: Kinetic dominance, stepped feature and a running spectral index.

 The cut-off and oscillatory behaviour caused by kinetic dominance can be seen for low $k$-modes.
 The middle region shows the spectrum at moderately high $k$ after exiting kinetic dominance and settling into slow-roll.
 An oscillatory feature can be seen at $k\sim 10^{7} \mathrm{Mpc}^{-1}$ caused by the step in the potential of \cref{eq:potential}.
 At high $k$, running of the spectral index $n_s$ can be seen as the spectrum tilts downwards.
 Whilst these $k$-modes affect multipoles that are too large to be probed directly by the CMB, they are relevant for example for the study of primordial black holes~\cite{highk}.
-It should be noted at present that no numerical solver can solve for $k$-values as high as these, both in terms of run-time and accuracy.